Thisal0714/Thisal0714/README.md

 The Lost Car Finder System is a web application designed to help users register and track their vehicles in case they get stolen.
 This system allows users to easily report their cars as stolen, receive real-time notifications, and assist others in finding their vehicles.

 Key Features:
-Car Registration: Users can register multiple cars under a single account.
++ Car Registration: Register multiple cars under a single account.
-Stolen Car Reporting: Quickly report a car as stolen with detailed information.
++ Stolen Car Reporting: Quickly report a car as stolen with detailed information.
-Notifications: All users receive email notifications when a car is reported as stolen.
++ Notifications: All users receive email notifications when a car is reported as stolen.
-Car Finder: The system allows users to search for nearby garages based on location.
++ Car Finder: Search for nearby garages based on location.
-Community Support: Users can view stolen car notifications and help in tracking down missing vehicles.
++ Community Support: View stolen car notifications and help in tracking down missing vehicles.
-This project utilizes modern technologies such as Spring Boot for the backend, MongoDB for data storage, and AWS for deployment and scaling.
-It's containerized using Docker and managed with AWS ECS for efficient task management.

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=thisal0714&show_icons=true&locale=en&layout=compact" alt="thisal0714" /></p>